-According to new research, Nordic walking may offer a plethora of benefits for breast cancer patients.
-Published earlier this month in the European Journal of Cancer Care, the authors believe that this aerobic exercise could be a valuable new rehabilitation strategy for cancer patients.
+According to scientific research, Nordic walking may offer a plethora of benefits for breast cancer patients.
+Published in the European Journal of Cancer Care, the authors believe that this aerobic exercise could be a valuable new rehabilitation strategy for cancer patients.

 Nordic walking is an aerobic exercise that utilizes special walking poles similar to ski poles.
 Although it has been used by cross-country skiers and athletes for training, many non-athletes enjoy Nordic walking for exercise.
 Research has shown that it activated up to 90% of the body’s muscles, burns 46% more calories than regular walking, and promotes core stability and strength.